Confined Animal Manure Managers Program

 200.190.A An operator of an animal facility or manure utilization area shall attend a training program on the operation of animal manure management under the program created by Clemson University.

 The team worked together to develop the Swine manure management program, which originally included a 230 page, 12 chapter manual and presentations for the information presented in the manual.
 This full-day training program was first tested with County Extension Agents and select growers in January 1999.
 Revisions were made based on feedback from the agents and growers, and the revised training program for growers was started in February 1999.
 The team also developed the Poultry (2001) and Dairy (2003) versions in a similar fashion.
 These manuals and presentations are updated as new information is made available (the latest addition was a chapter on Biosecurity).

-From that time to August 2014 the team has held 63 trainings in 19 different locations around the State, certifying over 1,600 growers, agents, and agency and integrator personnel.
-Currently two full-day certification trainings are held each year (one Swine and Poultry, one Poultry), usually in March.
+From that time to March 2019 the team has held 73 trainings in 20 different locations around the State, certifying over 2,130 growers, agents, and agency and integrator personnel.
+Currently two full-day certification trainings are held each year (one Swine and Poultry, one Poultry), usually in February or March.